TorbenRahbekKoch/mr-legacy/public/data/blogs/team-topologies/entry.md

 The world of agile does not fit well in the static world those charts depict, and neither does the communication structures in an organization.

-In this chapter the concept of *Team Topologies* is introduces along with four fundamental team types:
+In this chapter the concept of *Team Topologies* is introduced along with four fundamental team types:

 - Stream-aligned
 - Platform